rhyden-kx/DSA4264/Technical Report.md

 ### 5.1.2 Theory 2: Rising popularity of inherently toxic subreddits
 We found from the subsection “Trend Across Subreddits” that *r/SingaporeRaw* and *r/SingaporeHappenings* have a higher average toxic score compared to *r/Singapore*.
 Additionally, these 2 subreddits are growing in popularity in recent years, based on their increasing number of comments.

-Upon further investigation we found that these 2 subreddits have either no community rules or significantly fewer rules compared to *r/Singapore* (Fig 17.).
+Upon further investigation we found that these 2 subreddits have either no community rules or significantly fewer rules compared to *r/Singapore* ([Fig. 17](https://github.com/rhyden-kx/DSA4264/blob/main/images/subreddit_rules.png)).
 In fact the subreddit description of *r/SingaporeRaw* seems to be promoting itself as an uncensored subreddit where “Redditporeans” can feel safe to post freely without being silenced.
 Thus, these 2 subreddits are by their nature meant to provide an alternative space to the more restrictive *r/Singapore* for redditors who want a less moderated experience.

-Fig 17.
 This de-emphasising of censorship ties into looser moderation, leading to more toxic and hateful posts and comments being allowed on to the subreddit.
 This then leads to more users being encouraged to join in and post increasingly toxic and hateful posts and comments, which in turn do not get moderated.
-Hence, this cycle perpetuates and amplifies toxicity and hatefulness (Fig 18.).
+Hence, this cycle perpetuates and amplifies toxicity and hatefulness ([Fig. 18](https://github.com/rhyden-kx/DSA4264/blob/main/images/toxic_cycle.png)).

-Fig 18.

 ## 5.2 Fairness:
 Analysing Reddit data for Singapore subreddits presents a challenge in ensuring fair representation due to the uneven user base sizes, which affects the distribution of comments in our sampled dataset.
-With *r/Singapore*'s 1.5 million users vastly outnumbering the 78k users in *r/SingaporeRaw* and 43k in *r/SingaporeHappenings*, our findings and topic modelling are naturally more influenced by *r/Singapore*'s discussions.
+With *r/Singapore*'s 1.5 million users vastly outnumbering the 78k users in *r/SingaporeRaw* and 43k in *r/SingaporeHappenings*, our findings and topic modelling are naturally more influenced by *r/Singapore*'s discussions([Fig. 19](https://github.com/rhyden-kx/DSA4264/blob/main/images/subreddit_comment_count.png).
 This imbalance means that prominent trends in *r/Singapore* may overshadow unique or less common themes from the smaller subreddits.
 While *r/Singapore*'s larger dataset offers broad insights, it limits our ability to fully capture a balanced view of discourse across all three communities.
 Given our time constraints, we had to work within this limitation.

-Fig 19.

 ## 5.3 Deployability:
 We have developed a jupyter notebook which allows users to run our workflow and analysis methods to generate results for larger scales of data.
 We have chosen a range of methods and visualisations which are most relevant for trend analysis, and yet simple for non-technical users to understand.
 There are also dynamic visualisations, which allow the user to select date ranges for more intricate analyses.